Nafees10/qscript/spec/spec.md

 T.popFront(); // pop current element
 ```

-To make a data type `X` iterable, there should exist a function:
+To make a data type `X` iterable, `X.rangeOf` should return a range, for
+example:

 ```
 fn RangeObjectOfX rangeOf(X){